ashrafghulam/Final-Term/README.md

 - Docker (optional, for deployment)

 ## 🌐 Live Demo
-The application is live and accessible at:
+The application is live and accessible at this:
 **[Apartment Booking System Live Demo](https://ghulam.sdpmlab.org)**

 You can click on the **"SWE"** section in the menu to explore its functionality.